LogtalkDotOrg/logtalk3/manuals/_sources/userman/nomenclature.rst.txt

 ----------------------

 The Logtalk name originates from a combination of the Prolog and Smalltalk names.
-Smalltalk had a significant influence in the design of Logtalk and thus inherits some of its ideas and nomenclature.
+Smalltalk had a significant influence on the design of Logtalk and thus inherits some of its ideas and nomenclature.
 The following list relates the most commonly used Smalltalk terms with their Logtalk counterparts.